 SALKANTAY FAQs “FREQUENTLY ASKED QUESTIONS”

-Salkantay Tours FAQs, Find here answer to the most frequently asked questions regarding our Salkantay trek, and information regarding information before you come, during the trek and after tour, the amount of days on advance you have to book and many more, answer made by our team who really know about the item.
+Salkantay Tours FAQs, Find here answer to the most frequently asked questions regarding our hikes, and information before you come, during the trek and after tour, the amount of days on advance you have to book and many more, answer made by our team who really know about the item.

-If you still have questions, feel free to let us know, we will be glad to provide you all clear information, so you can determine and take the correct decisions, and get prepared for a nice tour experience doing any of our Salkantay trekking trails.
+If you still have questions, feel free to let us know, we will be glad to provide you all clear information, so you can determine and take the correct decisions, and get prepared for a nice tour experience doing any of our hiking programs.

-2: What is the Difference between the Classic Salkantay Trail and the traditional 4 days inca trail?
+2: What is the Difference with the Classic Inca Trail 4 days – 3 nights?

 Traditional Inca trail